dgravesa/ginlambda/README.md

 There are two benefits to using `ginlambda` instead.
 First and foremost, `ginlambda` has a much smaller dependency tree, as it's only meant to support Gin.
-The AWS Labs module has indirect dependencies from a plethora of frameworks, so for example you're depending on Iris and its dependencies even if you aren't using Iris.
+The AWS Labs module has indirect dependencies from a plethora of frameworks, so for example you're depending on Iris and Negroni and their dependencies even if you aren't using them.

 Second, `ginlambda` can save you two lines of code by using `ginlambda.Start()`.
 This translates to roughly 200 bytes, saving you precious disk space.